Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

 \subsection{Momentum Acceleration}

 Momentum is a widely-used technique to accelerate gradient descent methods.
-In traditional gradient descent methods, with the help of momentum, the oscillatory trajectories are much smoothed and the convergence rates become depending on the square root of the condition number rather than the condition number.
+In traditional gradient descent methods, with the help of momentum, the oscillatory trajectory could be smoothed, and the convergence rate depends on the square root of the condition number rather than the condition number.